BradCrumb/ZendLess/README.md

     Less.forceCompiling = false                     // Always recompile Less files
     Less.autoRun = false                            // Check if compilation is necessary, this ignores the CakePHP Debug setting
     Less.cache.frontendOptions.lifetime = 14400     // Cache lifetime (Default: 4 hours)

+By default the Component autocompiles less files.
+You can disable this by setting `Less.autoCompile` to `false`.
+You can now control the compiling proces by yourself, by using the Component of Compiler in your own code.

 ## License
 GNU General Public License, version 3 (GPL-3.0)